Create a Live Encoding session

 Select the Streaming check box to enable the streaming settings.

 Select the streaming mode that you want to use.
-For an in-depth explanation of the streaming modes, see About streaming modes.
+For an in-depth explanation of the streaming modes, see Streaming modes.
 Depending on what mode you select, specify the following options:

 Broadcast Enter a local port to which you want to send your streaming content.
-A remote client then pulls the content from the encoder using the port that you specify.
 For Max Connections, enter the maximum number of users you will allow to log on to your system.

 Publishing Point For Location, type the full address of the Media Services server to which you will be pushing content.
-You can generally use the syntax http://<ServerName>:<Port>/<PublishingPointName>.
 Click Pre Connect to enter any authentication information and establish a connection to the server.
 If you do not click Pre Connect now, you will be prompted for authentication information, if necessary, when you start your streaming session.

 Launch Preview Click this button to preview your broadcast in a Silverlight template.
 You cannot alter the template.